-No./ Iss para lssue/risk/Recommendation Management action/response Responsible officer Target date 2 Regis 53/57 The A Procuration of the A count of the A compilation of the A consister of the A contration Register of interests The Audit Scotland April 2014 report on Procurement in Councils recommended that council staff involved in procurement should complete a register of interest statement and we consider this principle should apply to staff involved in negotiating contracts at Scotland Excel.
+No./ para Issue/risk/Recommendation Management action/response Responsible officer Target date 2 53/57 Register of interests The Audit Scotland April 2014 report on Procurement in Councils recommended that council staff involved in procurement should complete a register of interest statement and we consider this principle should apply to staff involved in negotiating contracts at Scotland Excel.
 Risk A register of interests can improve the transparency around the awarding of contracts and is an appropriate arrangement for prevention and detection of corruption.
-Recommendation A register of interests is put in place for all senior staff and all staff involved in negotiating contracts.
+Recommendation A register of interests is put in place for all senior A new template is now in place and will be completed by senior managers and contract owners by 2 October.
+The registers will be reviewed annually thereafter.
+Director Original target date: 31 December 2014 Revised target date: 2 October 2015 starr and all starr involved in negotiating contracts.
 This should be available on Scotland Excel's website once complete.
-A new template is now in place and will be completed by senior managers and contract owners by 2 October.
-The registers will be reviewed annually thereafter.
-Director Original target date: 31 December 2014 Revised target date: 2 October 2015

-No./ para Issue/risk/Recommendation Management action/response Responsible officer Target date ę Audit Scotland National Reports As part of the procurement Head of Strategic 30 November 2015 65 There is no formal process in place to review Audit Scotland national reports pertinent to Scotland Excel. development role, reports will be reviewed bi-annually to identify key issues on commissioning or on Procurement Risk specific councils.
+No./ Issue/risk/Recommendation Management action/response Responsible Target date para officer က Audit Scotland National Reports As part of the procurement Head of Strategic 30 November 2015 65 There is no formal process in place to review development role, reports will be reviewed bi-annually to identify key Procurement Scotland Excel. issues on commissioning or on Risk specific councils.
 There is a risk that Scotland Excel misses out on lessons learned from other audits across local government.
 Recommendation Audit Scotland reports are reviewed by officers and summary information or lessons learned disseminated to members, as appropriate.